 5. Neighborhood Guides

 ✅ Pro Tip: Highlight spots locals actually love, not just what shows up on Google.
-Mention your go-to coffee shop or a park with the best sunset view.
-If you do it right, the businesses might even share your video.
-And once it’s done, you can reuse it in future listings from the same area.
+If you do it right, the businesses might even share your video - and the content works for every future listing in that area.

 6. Explainer or Educational Videos

-These videos aren’t about quick wins - they’re for building long-term trust.
+These videos aren't about quick wins, they're for building long-term trust.
 Answer questions buyers and sellers often ask, like what earnest money is, how inspections work, or when it makes sense to sell.
-You're not pushing for a sale - you’re offering real value.
-And that’s what keeps people coming back when they’re ready to move.
-You can cover questions like:

 7. Market Updates